TLC discography

 American R&B group TLC has released five studio albums, 13 compilation albums, six video albums, 25 singles (including four as a featured artist), 11 promotional singles, and 24 music videos.

 They have attained four number-one singles on the US Billboard Hot 100: "Creep", "Waterfalls", "No Scrubs" and "Unpretty".
-The group have certified shipping of 23 million albums (including one certified diamond) and 11 million singles.
+The group have certified shipping of 23 million albums in the United States (including one certified diamond album) and 11 million singles.
 In 2008, the group was inducted into the All Time Hot 100 Artist Hall of Fame by Billboard magazine at 56th place.

 They have sold over 65 million records worldwide, and is considered one of the best-selling girl groups of all time (second to the Spice Girls).

-Their second studio album, CrazySexyCool, has sold 15 million copies worldwide, and is recognized as the best-selling album of all time by a girl group in the United States.
+Their second studio album, CrazySexyCool, has sold 23 million copies worldwide, and is recognized as the best-selling album of all time by a girl group in the United States.